Wan Kuzain: Sporting Kansas City

 Kuzain signed with the Sporting Kansas City first team in April 2018.
 Kuzain scored his first MLS goal on June 3, 2018, against Minnesota United in a 4–1 victory.

 Kuzain's contract option was declined by Kansas City following their 2020 season.

 Rio Grande Valley FC Toros

 On March 1, 2021, Kuzain signed with USL Championship side Rio Grande Valley FC Toros.

 St. Louis City 2

 On February 7, 2022, Kuzain signed with St. Louis City 2 in MLS Next Pro.

+Sporting JAX

+On January 17, 2026, via the team's YouTube channel, USL Championship expansion club Sporting Club Jacksonville, better known as Sporting JAX, announced the addition of Kuzain to their inaugural roster.

 International

+Being born in the United States with Malaysian heritage, he is eligible to represent both the United States and Malaysia.

 Kuzain has trained with and represented the United States at the under-17 level in 2013 and 2014.
-He is eligible to represent both the United States and Malaysia.

 In November 2019, Kuzain was called up to train with the Malaysia under-22 national team ahead of the 2019 Southeast Asian Games.
 However, he was left out of the squad due to citizenship documentation issue.

+In 2026, he was called up to the Malaysia senior team for their campaign in the 2026 ASEAN Championship.
+He eventually made his international debut on 25 July in the match against Myanmar at the Thuwunna Stadium, coming on as a substitute in the second half.
+In the following match against Laos on 28 July, Kuzain, also coming on as a substitute, scored his first international goal, a near post free kick to give Malaysia a 4–0 victory at the Kuala Lumpur Stadium.